owncast/owncast/README.md

 Here's a list of some things you can do to increase performance and make things nicer for yourself.

+* Get a faster server with more cores so you can [enable more bitrates at once](https://github.com/gabek/owncast/blob/master/doc/configuration.md).
 * Put a CDN in front of your server if you serve your files locally.
 You can even get a free one like [Cloudflare](https://www.cloudflare.com/).
 Then as more people view your stream people will no longer be downloading the stream directly from your server, but from the CDN instead, and it'll be faster.
 This is also a good way to enable SSL for your site.

-* If you use Amazon S3 for storage, have it [expire files from your bucket after N days](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html) because old files sitting on your S3 bucket aren't useful to anybody.
+* If you use S3 for storage, have it [expire files from your bucket after N days](https://github.com/gabek/owncast/blob/master/doc/S3.md) because old files sitting on your S3 bucket aren't useful to anybody.

 * Edit the `webroot/index.html` file and make it look however you want.